-Minimum clearances MUST be maintained from adjacent structures to provide room for proper servicing and air circulation.
+Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance (except on supply & return duct (rear) side).
+However, 36" inches from blower access panel, electrical panel, and compressor panel is highly recommended for servicing and maintenance.
+For minimum clearances to obstructions, see Figure 1.
 DO NOT install unit in a confined or recessed area that will allow discharge air from the unit to re-circulate into the condenser air inlet, through the coil.
-See Figure 1.